ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fritzdect/README.md

 ## TODO:
 * universal object names
 * improvement of thermostat mode to text representation (auto, off, boost, comfort, night), comfort and night are also auto mode, but preset to the parametrized value
-* FritzDECT500, FritzDECT440 after API release
+* FritzDECT500 commands, FritzDECT440 after API release

 ## Changelog
+### 0.3.1
+* (scrounger) new states in COMET, operationList and operationMode

+### 0.3.0
+* new DECT500 supported (without commands)

 ### 0.2.5
 * fixed testing
 * correction for indication of actualtemp in heater groups
+* connection type and datasource added in io-package.json
+* correction pf switch and alert state (boolean in update routine)

 ### 0.2.4
 * (Scrounger) correction of type mismatch (string boolean)

 ### 0.2.3
 * skip updating values, when device not present